nima-siboni/recruiter-problem/README.md

-# secretary-problem
+# recruiter-problem

-The secretary problem is a problem that demonstrates a scenario involving optimal stopping theory.
+The recuiter problem (also known as the marriage problem, the sultan's dowry problem, the fussy suitor problem, and secretary problem) is a problem that demonstrates a scenario involving optimal stopping theory.

 The basic version of the problemn can be stated as follows [[1]](https://en.wikipedia.org/wiki/Secretary_problem):